dsc-courses/dsc10-2025-su/syllabus.md

 ### Welcome Survey

-Please fill out this short Welcome Survey at the start of the quarter.
-This is required of all students.

 Please fill out this short [Welcome Survey](https://forms.gle/Bn38JncLactj4oR57) at the start of the quarter.
 This is required of all students.

 ### Pretest